alexandrejuma/stackstorm-hdfs/README.md

 ## Notes

-Most methods and parameter descriptions were directly taken from the docstring of [pywhdfs](https://github.com/yassineazzouz/pywhdfs) project
+* Most methods and parameter descriptions were directly taken from the docstring of [pywhdfs](https://github.com/yassineazzouz/pywhdfs) project
+* Apache®, Apache Hadoop, Hadoop®, and the yellow elephant logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.